 It may seem pretty unnecessary to consider which guitar strap you’ll be using before you play a gig or start learning guitar; however, the right one can make a massive difference to your playing.

 Some guitars, especially Les Paul and Gretsch models, are pretty heavy.
-Therefore a strong, durable support will make your musical life much more comfortable.
+Therefore a strong, durable support will make holding comfortable.

 In this article, we look at the best products for both electric and acoustic guitar and give you a considered opinion on which are worth considering.

 At a Glance – Our Choice of the Best Guitar Straps on the Market